-Last week I gave you this lovely little shell to try your hand at identifying:
+Last week I gave you this specimen from the Dead Zoo to have a go at identifying:

 It was a bit of a tricky one, since the specimen has been sectioned down the midline and the bone of the maxilla has been removed to show the roots of the teeth.

 However, many of you were stuck at home and had a chance to get into detail in the comments.
 There were some fantastic answers where the features were discussed, so I think it’s well worth sharing some of them:

 We are confined at home, so we searched together with my 5 years old daughter.
 Here are our thoughts :

 – foramen magnum in a downward position, low-crown teeth, bony part behind orbite, orbites facing toward the front, so we are dealing with a primate

 – but a special primate because the orbites are open to the temporal fossa.
 And also it has a long snout with the orbites below the nasal bone.
 The orbites are not big enough for a nocturnal monkey.
 And also the very special lower incisors in horizontal position, also know as teeth-comb.
 We think it is a lemur-like animal.